MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-fulfill-service-contracts.md

 ---
-title: Overview of Tasks to Fulfil Service Contracts | Microsoft Docs
+title: Overview of Tasks to Fulfil Service Contracts
-description: Outlines tasks to manage service contracts with customers.
+description: Outlines tasks involved in fulfilling service contracts with your customers like setting up standard contractual agreements with customisable templates and more.
 services: project-madeira
 documentationcenter: ''
 author: bholtorf